gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/pull-request-timeline-for-Signals-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        This feature requires Git Integration for Jira app installed to see pull request data in Signals.
+        This feature requires Git Integration for Jira to display pull request data in Signals.
     </div>
     </div>
 </div>

-This feature supports pull/merge request (PR/MR) event history and it projects PR/MR reindex data to Signals.
-The Git Integration for Jira app should be installed to be able to see more details in TIJ tasks and backlog view.
+This feature supports pull/merge request (PR/MR) event history and projects PR/MR reindex data to Signals.
+Install Git Integration for Jira to see detailed information in tasks and backlog view.

-For now, only GitHub and GitLab git services are currently supported.
+Currently supported git services: GitHub and GitLab.

 &nbsp;

 ### What happens if these extended permissions are not set?

-Errors on the reindex will occur.
-The git host will generate the logs detailing the cause of the error.
+Reindex errors will occur.
+The git host generates logs detailing the error cause.

 Example GitHub generated error log: